ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 6. **URBANIZATION** – A metric that captures urban population density and land area.

 ### **Why These Features?**
 The key to building a **useful prediction model** is ensuring that all the input features are **available at the time of prediction**.
 That means we’re using **factors that can be observed immediately when an outage begins**, rather than anything that would only be known **after** the fact (such as how long it actually lasted).
 By considering climate, economic conditions, and infrastructure factors, this model offers a **data-driven way to predict outage severity in real-time**.
-If successful, this could help power companies and emergency responders **stay ahead of disruptions** and make smarter, faster decisions when outages occur.

 ## Baseline Model